-I study decentralized security with a focus on language-based
+I study decentralized security with a focus on

-techniques, using programming language theory and design to build decentralized
+using programming language theory and design to build decentralized

 applications that are secure by construction.
 My research includes both